Kihumba/private-/Phase-B/Curriculum/14 - Seeks Feedback/README.md

-# Outcome 14 - Seeks & Requests Feedback
+# Outcome 14 - Seeks Feedback

 **Skill Description**
 ----------
-Aspiring Andelans value receiving feedback and are able to apply it productively to improve on their performance.
+Aspiring Andelans value receiving feedback and are able to apply feedback they receive to improve on their performance.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Snapshot of conversations showing when I requested for feedback during Bootcamp
+1. Screenshot of conversations showing when I requested for feedback during Bootcamp
 2. A report on an example of an experience where I benefitted from getting feedback about my work